puma/puma/README.md

 ## Deployment

-Puma has support for Capistrano with an [external gem](https://github.com/seuros/capistrano-puma).
+ * Puma has support for Capistrano with an [external gem](https://github.com/seuros/capistrano-puma).

+ * Additionally, Puma has support for built-in daemonization via the [puma-daemon](https://github.com/kigster/puma-daemon) ruby gem.
+The gem restores the `daemonize` option that was removed from Puma starting version 5, but only for MRI Ruby.

 It is common to use process monitors with Puma.
 Modern process monitors like systemd or rc.d provide continuous monitoring and restarts for increased reliability in production environments:

 * [rc.d](docs/jungle/rc.d/README.md)
 * [systemd](docs/systemd.md)